lupyuen/lupyuen.github.io/src/blockly.md

 Blockly is coded in __plain old JavaScript__.
 Hence we'll write our Zig Code Generator in JavaScript too.

-(Maybe someday we'll convert the Zig Code Generator to WebAssembly and write it in Zig)
+(Maybe someday we'll convert the Zig Code Generator to WebAssembly and build it in Zig)

 ![Print Expression](https://lupyuen.github.io/images/blockly-run6.png)

 ## Print Expression

-To __print the value__ of an expression (pic above), we'll generate this Zig code...
+To __print the value__ of an expression (pic above), we generate this Zig code...

 ```zig
 debug("a={}", .{ a });